 How to Explore Berlin, Germany like a Local: Locals introduce their city

-In today’s MYCITY interview Steffanie from “Berliner Fundstücke” introduces Berlin, Germany where she is living since four years.
+In today’s MYCITY interview Steffanie from “Berliner Fundstücke” introduces Berlin, Germany, where she is living for four years.
 Send me an email when you’d like to present your city.

 Please introduce yourself:

-I moved to Berlin four years ago and it’s still the one place I want to be.
-Together with a good friend I run the blog Berliner Fundstücke.
-I love to travel, London and Florence are two of my favourite places.
+I moved to Berlin four years ago, and it’s still the one place I want to be.
+Together with a good friend, I run the blog Berliner Fundstücke.
+I love to travel.
+London and Florence are two of my favorite places.

 A typical dish of Berlin:

 Currywurst and Döner – Mustafa’s Gemüse Kebap is very popular.

 I like the small bars with a cozy atmosphere like August Fengler in Prenzlauer Berg or Boese Buben Bar in Mitte.

 If you like to enjoy your drink with a great view over the city, the Solar in Mitte is a good choice.
 Berghain is the most popular club in Berlin.